4th Sight logo

 How 4thSight helps

-4thSight is a data, AI insight and automation platform built for finance and back-office teams in recruitment businesses.
-It connects to the ATS, CRM, timesheet, payroll, billing and accounting systems already in use, and brings the data together into a trusted foundation that finance teams can rely on.
+4thSight is built specifically for recruitment finance and back-office teams.
+It combines data from ATS, CRM, timesheet, payroll, billing and accounting systems into a single trusted foundation, then automates the recurring checks and reports that those teams rely on.

 Conclusion